sudotx/DIG/README.md

 Overview

-Welcome to Decentral Initiative Guild (DIG), your one-stop solution for decentralized grant allocation on the blockchain.
-DIG is a governance wrapper contract designed to empower initiative creators and knights in managing and executing tasks efficiently and securely.
+Welcome to Decentral Initiative Guild (DIG), DIG is a governance wrapper contract designed to empower initiative creators and knights in managing and executing tasks efficiently and securely in a decentralized fashion.

-Although still an EXPERIMENTAL, WORK IN PROGRESS.
+Although still a WORK IN PROGRESS.
 DIG is set up to leverage all existing features of the Allo protocol

 Key Features

     Governance at its Core: DIG utilizes a decentralized governance model that ensures fairness and transparency.
 Initiative creators can propose tasks, and knights can vote on the allocation of grants.
+This model will hopefully allow for a possibly infinite extensibility of the current functions and will allow for growth as the code of the Allo protocol eventually grows

     Registry Integration: Leveraging Allo as a decentralized database, providing a comprehensive list of initiative creators and knights.
 This integration ensures a trustless and verifiable environment for participants.

-    Smart Contract Security: Leveraging the robust security features of existing protocols, DIG ensures the integrity and safety of funds.
-Smart contracts are designed to follow best practices and utilize battle-tested security measures.

     Decentralized Task Execution: Knights, the task executors, play a crucial role in the DIG ecosystem.
 They are incentivized through on-chain payments for successfully completing tasks, fostering an active and engaged community.

-    Interoperability: DIG is designed to work seamlessly with existing blockchain protocols, allowing for easy integration and compatibility with various decentralized applications and platforms.
+    Interoperability: DIG is designed to work seamlessly with all implementations of Allo across all blockchains it is deployed to.

 Getting Started